-Just because an individual or organization meets the definition of an "interested constituent," however, this does not compel a firm (either legally or logically) to comply with every demand that stakeholder may make.
-Deciding which demands to prioritize and which to ignore, however, is a challenge-even more so as social media provides individuals with the power to disseminate their grievances worldwide.
-If ignored long enough, affected parties may take action against the firm (such as a product boycott), or turn to government for redress, or even write a song and post it to YouTube.6 Such protests can cause significant brand damage (and even revenue loss), particularly if the grievance remains unaddressed once it becomes widely known.7
+Just because an individual or organization meets the definition of having a vested interest, however, this does not compel a firm (either legally or logically) to comply with every demand that stakeholder may make.
+Deciding which demands to prioritize and which to ignore is a challenge, but one that is even more important as social media provides individuals with the power to disseminate their grievances worldwide.
+If ignored long enough, affected parties may take action against the firm (such as a product boycott), or turn to government for redress, or even write a song and post it to YouTube.
+Such protests can cause significant brand damage (and even revenue loss), particularly if the grievance remains unaddressed once it becomes widely known.

-In democratic societies, laws (e.g., antidiscrimination statutes), regulations (e.g., tax-exempt status for nonprofits), and judicial decisions (e.g., fiduciary responsibilities of directors)8 provide a minimal framework for business that reflects a rough consensus of the governed.
-However, because (1) government cannot anticipate many issues, (2) the legislative process takes time, and (3) a general consensus is often slow to form, laws often lag behind social convention and technological progress.
+In democratic societies, laws (e.g., antidiscrimination statutes), regulations (e.g., tax-exempt status for nonprofits), and judicial decisions (e.g., fiduciary responsibilities of directors)10 provide a minimal framework for business that reflects a rough consensus of the governed.
+However, because the government cannot anticipate many issues, the legislative process takes time (if it works at all), and a general consensus is often slow to form; laws often lag behind social convention and technological progress.
 This is particularly so in areas of high complexity and rapid innovation, such as bioethics or artificial intelligence.
-Thus, we arrive at the discretionary area of decision making between legal sanction and societal expectation that business leaders face every day-an area of ambiguity that generates two questions from which the study of CSR springs:
+Yet, social convention is often difficult to decipher and technological progress is neither linear nor ethically neutral.
+Thus, we arrive at the discretionary area of decision making that resides between legal sanction and societal expectation that business leaders face every day-an area of ambiguity that generates two questions from which the study of CSR springs.